HNDRXX: Future Drops Second Hip Hop Album In Two Weeks, Third One Coming?

 A post shared by Future Hendrix (@future) on

-Meanwhile, his former manager Rocko claimed that the lawsuit is not personal.
+Meanwhile, his former manager, Rocko, claimed that the lawsuit is not personal.
 He applauded Future’s talent and work ethic via a social media post.
 Rocko supported Future regardless of the lawsuit between the two.

-Stay tuned to see what happens with Future’s lawsuit, ex-romance or third album in three weeks.
-Either way, it is a great time to be a Future fan due to more vintage content from the Atlanta rapper via “HNDRXX.”
+Stay tuned to see what happens with Future’s lawsuit, ex-romance, or third album in three weeks.
+Either way, it is a great time to be a Future fan due to more vintage content from the Atlanta rapper via HNDRXX.

 [Featured Image by Katie Darby/AP Images]